Tinram/Linux-Utilities/README.md

 #### Sources: Ubuntu repository, GitHub, SourceForge, vendor websites.

-Alphabetical list of 980+ Linux programs and packages - somewhat biased to my work, interests, and anticipated needs.
+Alphabetical list of ~1,000 Linux programs and packages - somewhat biased to my work, interests, and needs when setting-up Linux boxes.

 Compiled over a number of years from web searches, repo hunting, and Linux magazines.

 ###### *List is 1% of the packages in the main Ubuntu repo.*